3838438org/build-support/pkg/README.2.3.2.txt

       * X11.app should exit properly when using another WM
       * Improved support for running X11 without launchd
       * Improved support for running multiple X11 servers
+      * Fixed dead-acute with the Czech and Greek layouts
+      * Fixed working directory of the initial xterm to be $HOME
+      * Ensured that /usr/X11/bin was in the PATH of the initial xterm
+      * Added a defaults option to enable DEC-XTRAP, RENDER, and XTEST extensions
+        * defaults write org.x.X11 enable_test_extensions -boolean true

 == Changes in 2.3.1 ==
   * All changes in 2.3.0 plus: